jhinkey/sprint-assignment/manage_sprints.md

 ## Create a sprint

-Every Scrum project comes with a sprint by default.
+Every scrum project comes with a sprint by default.
 You can edit the default sprint or create new ones.
 Here we'll edit the default sprint.

 1. Go to your project [Backlog](./placeholder).